New Zealand Dollar

 New Zealand is an internationally recognized source of high quality education as well as research excellence.
 New Zealand universities, vocational education and training colleges and schools are world-class.
 It also offers world-class English language courses for international students.
 New Zealand Government legislation ensures quality assurance and codes of conduct in place so that international students in New Zealand and their parents enjoy a level of service and financial protection that is unparalleled.
 New Zealand also offers excellent value for money and a high standard of living.
 More than 200,000 international students from about 100 countries study in New Zealand each year.

-Bachelor's, Master's and Doctoral degrees are offered by all New Zealand universities.
-A range of undergraduate and postgraduate diplomas is also available, along with honors programs (usually requiring an additional year of study)
+Bachelor's, Master's, and Doctoral degrees are offered by all New Zealand universities.
+A range of undergraduate and postgraduate diplomas is also available, along with honours programs (usually requiring an additional year of study)

 A one-year, full-time program for graduates.
 It does not always require its students to have prior learning or experience in the subject matter of the diploma.

 A one-year, full-time program, designed for graduates, which builds on the subject matter in the academic field of the previous degree.
 A postgraduate diploma usually requires one year of full-time study after the bachelor's degree and builds on the subject matter in the academic field of the bachelor's degree.
 Some graduates may be required to study towards a Graduate Diploma as a first step to confirm their step to confirm their academic level before proceeding to postgraduate studies.

 The Master's degree is open to those who have completed a Bachelor’s degree.
 The program is usually of one- or two-years full-time study or its equivalent in part-time study.
 The work required normally builds upon the prior knowledge gained in the major part of the Bachelor's degree, and most or all of it is in that discipline.
 It is at a more advanced level.